5 Steps to Investing in Your 401k Savings Account

-A SoFi advisor can talk to you about how much risk you should be taking.
+SoFi Wealth advisors can talk to you about how much risk you should be taking.
 As a rule of thumb, if you’re young, then now’s the time to take some risk.
 You have time to recover from market drops and more time for riskier investments to pay off.
 If you’re closer to retirement, then you’ll want to adjust your timeline such that your money will grow in the early stages of your retirement, ensuring you don’t outlive your money, but you are not risking so much you can’t survive a market downturn.

 This is kind of an advanced strategy.
 Once you’re an experienced saver and have been investing for a while, be sure to look across all your investment accounts—AKA, don’t just think of your 401(k) in isolation.
 When you look at the full picture, you can balance your asset allocation across your whole portfolio.
 You’ll want to consider both the tax shelter a 401(k) provides and the investment choices available to you.

 Some securities get favorable tax treatment—like the dividends on stocks.
 Others don’t—like the interest on corporate bonds or the dividends of real estate investment trusts (REITs).
 Look at the overall target allocation of your portfolio.
 Some portion of your overall portfolio is probably allocated to investments whose returns don’t get a tax break.
 Put them in your 401(k) or other tax advantaged retirement accounts, and put the ones that get a tax break in the taxable accounts.
 Again, a SoFi advisor can help with this.